Jakhu Hanuman Temple, Shimla: Home to the World's Tallest Hanuman Statue

 - Trek: 30–40 minutes of steep stairs (free, best sunrise views, and you earn your prasad!)

-I took the stairs at 5:30 a.m. to catch the sunrise.
-Halfway up, the whole of Shimla was sleeping under a blanket of clouds.
-Felt like walking straight into Swarg.
+Taking the stairs at 5:30 a.m. to catch the sunrise is an experience in itself.
+Halfway up, the whole of Shimla lies sleeping under a blanket of clouds — it feels like walking straight into Swarg.

 First Look at the 108-Feet Hanuman Ji